pi-null-mezon/QPULSECAPTURE/README.md

+QPULSECAPTURE

+	An application for the contactless heart rate measurement.

 	The "QPULSECAPTURE" project, a descendant of "PULSECAPTURE" project, firstly was designed for contactless heart rate measurements by means of an ordinary webcam.
 But later We have found that such technology can even provide a measurements of photoplethysmogram signal of